 It is not about how much studying the child puts in to prepare for the test, but doing the right kind of targeted studying.
 Studying smarter not harder.

-Here are seven exam tips parents need to pass on to their children as they try to tackle their next exam.
+Here are six exam tips parents need to pass on to their children as they try to tackle their next exam.

 1. Narrow Your Studying Down to the Main Components

 Find out what you need to cover for the exam, either from the notification or their teacher.
 Countless students have wasted valuable time preparing for topics that are not even on the exam to begin with.
 Looking back content all blurs together, so your child may be studying concepts from Chapter Three when the exam is actually on Chapter 4.

 Ask your child to prepare their own study guide so they can narrow their research to the topics on the exam without accidentally straying into themes that are not covered.

 If you can find a tutor that knows exactly what to expect from this assessment and has helped countless other students achieve great results knows exactly what to expect, your life and your child’s preparations get a lot simpler.
 Belrose Tutoring Academy has plenty of professional tutors that not only have taken many of these exams, but have some of the highest scores associated with them.
 Plus, they have undergone comprehensive training with the Belrose Tutoring Academy that will further improve their knowledge and tutoring skills.
 Being able to pick a qualified tutor’s brains and ask them specific questions about the exam is worth it for both you and your child’s peace of mind.

 3. Look for Practice Exams

 Parents may not know, but there are a plethora of practice exams available in seconds through the wonderful world of technology.
 Can you imagine how well you would have done in school back in the day with the same advantages?